MoiraMarques/projeto/Roadmap.md

 - Partner can create users via the API
 - Partner can add videos for created users via the API
 - Partner can upload subtitles for users via the API
+- Partner can list videos
+- Partner can list languages for video
+- Partner can list subtitles for a language

 ## By 18 Nov 2011